 Andreas F. Kotowski is currently employed by the Company pursuant to an employment agreement that is terminable by either party thereto at any time for any reason.
-Mr. Kotowski's annual salary initially was \$140,000, which was increased to \$165,000 effective April 16, 1998, to \$175,000 on September 1, 1999, and to \$185,000 on September 1, 2000.
+Mr. Kotowski's annual salary initially was \$140,000, which was increased to \$165,000 effective April 16, 1998, to \$175,000 on September 1, 1999, to \$185,000 on September 1, 2000 and to \$200,000 effective March 4, 2002.
 His salary has not been increased since that time.
 Pursuant to an incentive compensation agreement entered into in December 1996, for the 1997, 1998 and 1999 fiscal years Mr. Kotowski was entitled to receive as additional incentive compensation amounts equal to 10% of the consolidated pre-tax earnings of Rapiscan U.S.A. and Rapiscan U.K. in excess of certain pre-determined amounts, up to maximum compensation of \$150,000 for any fiscal year.
 This agreement expired at the end of fiscal year 1999.

 Thomas K. Hickman is currently employed by the Company pursuant to an employment agreement that may be terminated by either the Company or by Mr. Hickman upon six months prior notice.
-Under the employment agreement, Mr. Hickman's initial annual salary was \$125,000.
-Effective July 1, 1998, his salary was increased to \$137,500, and effective July 1, 2000 it was increased to \$160,000.
+Under the employment agreement, Mr. Hickman's initial annual salary was \$125,000, which was increased to \$137,500 effective July 1, 1998, to \$160,000 effective July 1, 2000 and to \$175,000 effective July 1, 2002.
 His salary has not been increased since that time.
 During fiscal 1999, Mr. Hickman received a bonus payment of \$50,000, which amount was his bonus for fiscal 1998.
 In addition to his salary, the Company paid certain expenses related to his service in Singapore.
 Mr. Hickman was transferred from Malaysia to the U.K. as of February 1, 2000.
 In connection with such transfer, he was allowed a relocation allowance of up to approximately \$13,000.
 During his posting in the U.K., the Company is also paying him a cost-of-living allowance of approximately \$45,000 per year and providing him with a leased automobile at a cost of approximately \$9,200 per year.
+Mr. Hickman subsequently moved back to Malaysia in September 2001.
 Mr. Hickman's employment agreement contains confidentiality provisions and provides that he shall assign and the Company shall be entitled to any inventions or other proprietary rights developed by him under certain circumstances during his employment.